ibm-cloud-docs/databases-for-elasticsearch/howto-provisioning.md

 2. You need to know the ID of the resource group that you would like to deploy to.
 This information is available through the [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_groups).

    Use a command like:

    ```sh
    ibmcloud resource groups
    ```
    {: pre}

-3. You need to know the region you would like to deploy to.
+3. You need to know the region you want to deploy to.

-   To list all of the regions that deployments can be provisioned into from the current region, use the [{{site.data.keyword.databases-for}} CLI plug-in](https://cloud.ibm.com/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference){: external}.
+   To list all of the regions that deployments can be provisioned into from the current region, use the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference){: external}.

    The command looks like: